 2. Prioritize necessities

-Once you’ve identified the costs, prioritize the essential expenses.
-Registration fees, necessary equipment, and uniforms are typically non-negotiable items.
-Allocate a significant portion of your budget to cover these basics, ensuring that your child is well-equipped to participate in their chosen sport comfortably and safely.
+Not all expenses are created equal.
+Focus on the essentials: registration fees, necessary equipment, and uniforms.
+Allocate a significant portion of your budget to these basics to ensure your child is well-equipped to participate safely and comfortably.

 3. Research and compare costs

 Some sports are more expensive than others.
 Research and compare the costs associated with different sports to find one that aligns with your budget.
-Consider factors such as equipment expenses, travel requirements, and any hidden costs that may come up during the season.
+Consider factors like equipment expenses, travel requirements, and any hidden costs that may arise during the season.

 4. Create a seasonal budget